Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

 Unlike four years ago though, you won’t need to pay for the right to watch every single event out of Japan.
 Instead, it’ll all be for free through a yet to be confirmed Channel Seven digital application.
 All you’ll need to provide is an email address and some personal details to access thousands of additional hours of content, which Seven have also said will be streamed in HD.

 So how are you going to know when you need to watch?
 We’ve got you covered of course, with the ultimate Olympics TV Guide for Australians, to let you know what’s on TV and when, all in AEST time.

-If you’re looking for even more detail, you can hit up our Olympics Events Guide for Australians which lists every single event on at Rio 2016, and the AEST time and date that it’ll occur.
+If you’re looking for even more detail, you can hit up our Olympics Events Guide for Australians which lists every single event on at Tokyo 2021, and the AEST time and date that it’ll occur.